expo/expo/docs/versions/unversioned/sdk/facebook-ads.md

 #### setUrlPrefix

-Sets the url prefix to use when making ad requests.
+Sets the URL prefix to use when making ad requests.

 ```js
 FacebookAds.AdSettings.setUrlPrefix('...');